aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-dxf-to-wmf-format/_index.md

 ---
-title: Exporting DXF to WMF Format - Aspose.CAD Guide
+title: Create PDF from CAD: Export DXF to WMF with Aspose.CAD
 linktitle: Exporting DXF to WMF Format
 second_title: Aspose.CAD .NET - CAD and BIM File Format
-description: Explore the seamless integration of Aspose.CAD for .NET in this step-by-step guide to export DXF files to PDF effortlessly.
+description: Learn how to create PDF from CAD by exporting DXF to WMF using Aspose.CAD for .NET – step‑by‑step guide with code‑free instructions.
+date: 2026-06-04
+keywords:
+- create pdf from cad
+- export dxf to pdf
+- convert dxf to pdf
+- how to export dxf
+- convert cad to pdf
 weight: 13
 url: /net/export-techniques/exporting-dxf-to-wmf-format/
 ---